Why You Need Crutches After Meniscus Surgery

 Today, most surgical procedures on the crescent-shaped, fibrous knee joint cartilage called the meniscus are performed with tiny incisions, cameras and instruments.
 Thus, the recovery timeframe is much shorter than for the once more common open-knee surgeries.

-The meniscus, the knee’s shock absorber, is composed of rings of spongy cartilage located between the thigh bone (femur) and shin bone (tibia).
-When the meniscus is torn by injury and surgery is recommended, postsurgical measures frequently include the use of crutches.
+When the meniscus is torn by injury and surgery is recommended, post-surgical measures frequently include the use of crutches.
 How long you use them will depend on several factors, including whether the meniscus tear was actually repaired or if, more simply, a piece of it was just removed (partial meniscectomy).

 With a partial meniscectomy, crutches may be needed until you can walk without limping (usually five to seven days).
 With a proper rehabilitation program, you can usually expect to resume sports within four to six weeks after the surgery.